aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axisbins/_index.md

 ### underflow {#underflow--}

-Gets or set the underflow of axis bins
+Gets or sets the underflow of axis bins

 ```javascript
 underflow : number;